DouglasChenH/vue-ip-input-ar/README.md

 # vue-ip-input-ar

-This is a forked project from [VueIpInput](https://github.com/lakb248/vue-ip-input).
-We develop some items based on VUE-1.
+This is a forked project from [vue-ip-input-ar](https://github.com/pilevar/vue-ip-input-ar).
+I redesigned the UI using Bootstrap for personal use.
+Please go to original project https://github.com/pilevar/vue-ip-input-ar if you are interested.

 > An ip input implement by vuejs